 The visual arts program at Concordia enriches each student’s internal artistic expression and encourages creative thinking through the development of external technical skill, process and problem solving.
 Within a historical and cultural context, the curriculum provides a vocabulary and set of tools to enable each student to analyze and synthesize individual thought, perception, and passion and to share the outcome with the entire community.

-Performance and production are integral parts of our theatre program and provide remarkable opportunities for leadership, collaboration and creativity.
+Performance and production are intrinsic to our theatre program and provide remarkable opportunities for leadership, collaboration and creativity.
 Students learn to give and take direction, design imaginative sets and costumes, and inspire audiences through gesture, movement and speech.
-Productions are staged throughout the school year, and high school drama students have the chance to participate in the annual APAC Theatre festival.
+Multiple theatrical productions are staged throughout the school year, and high school drama students have the chance to participate in the annual APAC Theatre festival.

 Affectionately named after Concordia’s second head of school, the building was dedicated to the Concordia community on December 4, 2007.
 The Rittmann features a 320-seat theater, courtyard, dressing rooms, scene shop, costume storage, choral, string, and band rehearsal rooms, 2D/3D computer graphics and photography studios, and a lobby/gallery area.

 Designed as a center of creativity and enrichment, the Rittmann Center for the Fine Arts is the perfect learning environment for students and frequently houses school assemblies, special events, guest speakers and theatrical performances.